scattana/zipfs-law/README.md

 * Part One: Zipf's Law for Natural Language
 * Part Two: Zipf's Law for Unnatural Language
 * Analysis and Results
+* Replicating the Study
+* References and Further Investigation

 _____